 The cloud movement has challenged how businesses operate on nearly every level.
 From finance to marketing, customer relationships and data management, cloud-based services are making the need to invest in costly on-premise infrastructure almost irrelevant.
 The humble old ERP, while late to the party, is seeing the same shift as other business tools have.
 Many companies are finding the need to constantly update and maintain a gargantuan piece of software too tedious, investment-heavy and, in the face of cheaper alternatives, unnecessary.

 Postmodern ERP helps businesses avoid the recurring issues of maintaining costly legacy ERPs by creating a unique ecosystem which leverages both on-premise and cloud based systems.
 Unlike monolithic ERP systems, applications in postmodern ERP are integrated on demand.
 So, if a company finds that their marketing staff produces their best results with Basecamp and Hubspot, then both can be added into their postmodern framework.
-This means the company no longer has to try and find a way to make a monolithic ERP’s bundled solutions work and can use whatever works for them.
+This means the company no longer has to try and find a way to make a monolithic ERP’s bundled guru work and can use whatever works for them.

 Implementing a postmodern strategy, however, is easier said than done.
 Getting all the different applications to seamlessly communicate with each other is a daunting task, albeit one a postmodern ERP strategy will take into account.
 Gartner defined a three-layer approach to implementing postmodern ERP utilizing systems of record, systems of differentiation and systems of innovation.
 The Pace Layered Approach, as it’s known, breaks down applications based on their life cycles.